Nadia5125/NewYork-FindYouWay/README.md

-# NewYork Find Your Way
+# New York, Find Your Way

 Project1 repo Dec 8, 2019